Skip to main content

 icetocker/iStocker/Thinkstock

-Japan has some of the leading life expectancies in the world: 82 years for males and 89 years for females.
-Japan also boasts the greatest number of centenarians in the world, set to reach 1 million by 2050.
+Japan has one of the leading life expectancies in the world: at an average of 84.3 years.
+Japan also boasts the greatest number of centenarians in the world, with global numbers set to pass 1 million by 2050.
 Diet has been claimed as the Japanese secret weapon to a long and healthy life.
 And, one of the most simple and traditional Japanese foods is sushi.

 With different types of sushi available, they all have one thing in common — rice.
 The rice used for sushi is a short-grain rice prepared with vinegar to give it a sticky consistency to help the rice stay together.